The Shark Blog

 wingers?
 One player could

-single-handedly win that category for you, so even if Zenon Konopka only nets you 2 goals again next season, his
+single-handedly win that category for you, so even if Tom Sestito only nets you 2 goals again next season, his

 3. Bring on the backup goalies.